 We will denote the restriction of $\hol$ to $\Hyp_n(S)$ by $\hol_e$, where $e=2g-2-n$.
 It takes image in the component of $\chi(S,\psl)$ of Euler number~$e$.
 Goldman showed that $\hol_{2g-2}$ is surjective~\cite[Corollary~C]{goldman-components}.
 In other words, every representation with Euler number $2g-2$ is the holonomy of a hyperbolic structure on $S$.
 When $e\neq 2g-2$, it is an open problem to describe the image of $\hol_e$ (see e.g.~\cite[Question~3.1.14]{tholozan-hdr} or~\cite[Questions~4 \&~5]{mathews-genus-2}).
 The research in the field is guided by the following conjecture of Goldman known as the \emph{geometrization conjecture}. \begin{conj}[{\cite[Conjecture~3.9]{goldman-conjectures}}] If $e=2g-3$, then $\hol_e$ is surjective; if $1\leq e\leq 2g-4$, then every representation with dense image lies in the image of $\hol_e$. \end{conj} \begin{defn} A representation $\rho\colon\pi_1S\to \psl$ is \emph{geometrizable} if its conjugacy class or its image by the involution $\jmath$ from~\eqref{eq:involution-j} belongs to the image of the holonomy map $\hol$. \end{defn}

 There are geometrizable representations in every component of Euler number $e\neq 0$.
 For instance, the union of all the slices described in~\eqref{eq:slice-Sym^n(S)} coming from the McOwen--Troyanov uniformization theorem is made of geometrizable representations.
-Also note that there exist geometrizable representations with discrete image and non-extremal Euler number such as every pentagon representation coming from a right-angled pentagon (see Examples~\ref{ex:pentagon-representation} and~\ref{ex:pentagon-representation-P5}).
-So, the conclusion of Goldman's geometrization conjecture (Conjecture~\ref{conj:geoemtrization-conjecture}) is not a complete characterization of the image of $\hol_e$.
+Also note that there exist geometrizable representations with discrete image and non-extremal Euler number such as every pentagon representation coming from a right-angled pentagon (Examples~\ref{ex:pentagon-representation} and~\ref{ex:pentagon-representation-P5}), as well as the bow-tie representation from Example~\ref{ex:discrete-bow-tie} for instance.
+So, the conclusion of Conjecture~\ref{conj:geoemtrization-conjecture} is not a complete characterization of the image of $\hol_e$.